 - Session replay – the ability to replay end-user sessions to research incidents and identify problems

-- Version control – environments should be maintained under version control in order to rollback quickly
+- Version control – environments should be maintained under version control to rollback quickly

-After teams have demonstrated that features have been deployed successfully to production, and that the necessary monitoring and recovery capabilities are in place to track and manage ongoing value, they have completed the continuous deployment stage of the Continuous Delivery Pipeline.
+After teams have demonstrated that features have been deployed successfully to production and have the necessary monitoring and recovery capabilities to track and manage ongoing value, they have completed the continuous deployment stage of the CDP.
 In turn, this gives the enterprise the ability to release whenever warranted.

 Enabling Continuous Deployment with DevOps

-Continuous deployment involves important ‘operations’ activities that are frequently associated with the ‘Ops’ in DevOps.
-These activities are focused on deploying solutions to production environments, verifying their functional integrity, and ensuring they can be effectively monitored and supported post-release.
+Continuous deployment involves critical operation activities frequently associated with the ‘Ops’ in DevOps.
+They focus on deploying solutions to production environments, verifying their functional integrity, and ensuring effective monitoring and post-release support.

-As Figure 3 illustrates, continuous deployment is enabled by SAFe’s CALMR approach to DevOps (center) as well as several practice domains (inner rings).
-Each of the four activities (in green) is a collaborative effort that draws upon DevOps expertise from multiple domains to maximize delivery speed and quality.
+Figure 3 illustrates that SAFe’s CALMR approach to DevOps (center) and several practice domains (inner rings) enables continuous deployment.
+Each of the four activities (in green) is a collaborative effort that draws upon DevOps expertise from multiple disciplines to maximize delivery speed and quality.

-For instance, deploying solutions in the continuous delivery pipeline involves invoking tools that automate the provisioning of production infrastructure, deploy solution binaries to select targets, verify production functionality, capture runtime telemetry, and proactively alert on issues.
-DevOps practices and tools streamline these capabilities, allowing solutions to be deployed and fully prepared for on-demand release in a matter of minutes.
+For instance, deploying solutions in the CDP involves using tools that automate the provisioning of production infrastructure, deploy solution binaries to select targets, verify production functionality, capture runtime telemetry, and proactively alert on issues.
+DevOps practices and tools streamline these capabilities, allowing solutions to be deployed and fully prepared for on-demand release in minutes.

 All four continuous deployment activities are enabled by DevOps, though with different combinations of technical practices and tooling.
-For more guidance on DevOps and how it enables the continuous delivery pipeline, see the DevOps article series.
+See the DevOps article series for more guidance on DevOps and how it facilitates the CDP.